sola-st/RepairAgent/README.md

 * Internet access while running RepairAgent (To access OpenAI's API)

 ## II.
 How to use?
-The easiest way to use repair is by retrieving the ready-to_use Docker image from DockerHub.
+The easiest way to use RepairAgent is by retrieving the ready-to-use Docker image from DockerHub.

-The advantages of using the docker image is that RepairAgent is already installed inside and the only action needed is to provide OpenAI'S API key.
+The advantages of using the docker image is that RepairAgent is already installed and the only action needed is to provide OpenAI'S API key.

 Please follow the steps below: